LukeShortCloud/rootpages/src/automation/puppet.rst

 Puppet is an automation and configuration management tool.
 It can be used to push or pull updates to a system.
 At a minimum, a system needs the ``puppet-agent`` installed to utilize Puppet.
 A master server/cluster is not required.

 This tool fundamentally relies on resources to manage the state of different things on a system.
 These resources can be bundled into classes, manifests, and modules.
-In acsending order, these are the various different sections that can make up a module.
+In ascending order, these are the various different sections that can make up a module.

 -  Resource = Describes the desired state of something (file, package, service, etc.)